prob-ml/tfmdoc/data/README.md

 The `data_main.sh` is the main process controlilng the whole pipeline and the only file you need to modify.
 And here are some important points:

-- ~Before start~, please specify where you want to save the output files with `OUTPATH` in `data_main.sh`.
-By default, it is automatically directed to your directory: `/home/username/emr-data/`.
+- ~Before start,~ Please specify where you want to save the output files with `OUTPATH` in `data_main.sh`.
+By default, it **automatically** directs to your directory: `/home/username/emr-data/`

-- By default, we create tmp files for each original `diag_/proc_/pharm_201*`, which contains 3000 lines.
-These files are aimed to test if codes work as expected.
-If you want to run the program on whole dataset, remove `--dev` in `data_main.sh` at
+- By default, we create tmp files for each original `diag_/proc_/pharm_201*` containing 3000 lines.
+These files are used to test if codes work as expected.
+If you want to run the program on whole dataset, just remove `--dev` in `data_main.sh` at
 ```
     python3 ./data_field.py --create_field_seq --dev --merge_field --path $OUTPATH 1>&2
 ```

 - In order to run the whole pipeline, just use `data_main.sh` with four parameters (These parameters are explained below).
 ```
     ./data_main.sh -s y -f y -m y -c y